jaekimandy/terraform_aws_sample/README.md

 16. Create an RDS database

 ## Instructions
-Copy your RSA file (id_rsa.pub) in the working directory.
-(Overwrite the existing one in the directory) Execute the following commands
+Copy your RSA file (id_rsa.pub & id_rsa) in the working directory.
+(Overwrite the existing ones in the working directory)
+Execute the following commands
 1. AWS Configure
 2. Terraform init